geoffsee/gsio/README.md

 Notes:
 - The app invokes Whisper like: `whisper-cpp -m <model.bin> -f <wav> -otxt -of <tmpPrefix> [-l en]` and reads `<tmpPrefix>.txt`.
 - Customize extra flags by editing `.gsio-config.json` (`audio.whisper.extraArgs`).
-- If you prefer an OpenAI‑compatible HTTP polyfill for `/v1/audio/transcriptions`, we can add a small local server that shells out to Whisper on request.
-Ask and I’ll wire it up.